Skip to main content

 }

-if (result is ResponseContext) {
+if (result is Response) {

-final newResponse = result.response.copyWith(
+final newResponse = result.copyWith(

-headers: result.response.headers.transform(
+headers: result.headers.transform(

-(mh) => mh['Access-Control-Allow-Origin'] = ['*'],
+(final mh) => mh['Access-Control-Allow-Origin'] = ['*'],

 ),